DukeRobotics/robosub-ros/onboard/ros2_ws/src/data_pub/README.md

 First you want to make sure that both the IMU and (ADAPTER) are plugged into the robot *before* booting it up.

-In this case we want to run the `data_pub` package's file `IMU.py`:
+In this case we want to run the `data_pub` package's file `imu.py`:
 ```
 rosrun data_pub IMU.py
 ```
-You can also use the launch file provided, `pub_imu.launch`.
+You can also use the launch file provided, `pub_imu.launch.py`.

-You should see data being printed out in the following format for the `sensor_msgs/IMU` topic in this new terminal:
+You should see data being printed out in the following format for the `sensor_msgs/imu` topic in this new terminal:

 ```
 header: